Co-mining: Self-Supervised Learning for Sparsely Annotated Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose a simple but effective mechanism, called Co-mining for the sparsely annotated object detection.
-The original and added auxiliary heads will co-generate two possible pseudo-label sets by co-generation module.
-The pseudo-label set produced by one head will merge with the annotated set to obtain the complementary set, which serve as the supervision for another head.
-To achieve multi-view learning and learn different feature patterns, clean and augmented images are input to the shared backbone network.
-Co-mining can serve as a general method being applied to most object detectors.
-Experiments are performed on sparsely annotated versions of MS COCO dataset and validated on two typical framework: anchor-based detector RetinaNet and anchor-free FCOS.
-Experiment results show that Co-mining can achieve better performance compared with state-of-the-art methods.
+In this paper, we propose a simple but effective mechanism, called \textit{Co-mining}, for the sparsely annotated object detection. \textit{Co-mining} contains a co-generation module and a Siamese network.
+The co-generation module aims to convert the unlabeled instances as positive supervisions, while the Siamese network aims to generate more diverse pseudo labels using two different branches with the inputs of original images and augmented images. our \textit{Co-mining} is a general method that can be applied to both anchor-free and anchor-based methods. \textit{Co-mining} outperforms other methods on sparsely annotated versions of MS COCO dataset.